-Customer contact via Social Media is a must for any company that wants to keep up with the coming years.
+Customer Contact via Social Media is a must for any business that wants to keep up in the coming years.

-If Social Media is not yet part of your customer contact vision, you are missing out on opportunities such as:
+If Social Media is not yet part of your customer contact vision, then you are missing opportunities such as:

 - Promote your sales;